 |State / Territory||Median Total Delinquency Rate (bps) - Level|

-- At the end of the second quarter of 2019, the median delinquency rate was highest in New Jersey (132 basis points) and Washington, D.C.
-(115 basis points).
+At the end of the second quarter of 2020, the median delinquency rate was highest in New Jersey (141 basis points), followed by Connecticut and Mississippi (both 85 basis points).

-- The median delinquency rate was lowest in New Hampshire (19 basis points) and Washington (32 basis points).
+The median delinquency rate was lowest in New Hampshire (23 basis points), followed by Oregon and Utah (both 24 basis points).

 Median Loan-to-Share Ratio